Volkswagen Free And Prepaid Maintenance Plans

 How Much Does Volkswagen Maintenance Cost?

 According to RepairPal, the annual Volkswagen maintenance cost is $676, or about $56 per month.
 But with all repair prices, your cost will vary depending on where you live, the make and model of your vehicle, and the engine type.
-As we mentioned above, 2021 Volkswagen models are showing lower maintenance costs than in past years.

 With Volkswagen’s free maintenance program, items like oil changes and air filters are covered during the first two years of ownership.
 (Spark plugs last much longer than two years, so they aren’t covered under free maintenance).